gildasmorvan/similar2logo/README.md

 First we consider a simple example with a single passive agent.
 The example source code is located in the package `fr.lgi2a.similar2logo.examples.passive`.
 It contains 1 groovy script.

-Foremost, we define the parameters of the model by creating an object that inherits from `fr.lgi2a.similar2logo.kernel.model.LogoSimulationParameters`, that contains the generic parameters of a Logo-like simulation (environment size, topology, etc.).
+Foremost, we define the parameters of the model by creating an object that inherits from `LogoSimulationParameters`, that contains the generic parameters of a Logo-like simulation (environment size, topology, etc.).

 ```
 def simulationParameters = new LogoSimulationParameters() {